Enhance Operational Framework

 Ensure transparent information disclosure and strategic communication 17.
 Partnerships for the goals 17.16 Enhance the Global Partnership for Sustainable Development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the Sustainable Development Goals in all countries, in particular developing countries

-The following are our fiscal 2022 achievements in each of the materialities for the above theme of the Sustainability Action Plan, Enhance Operational Framework.
+The following are our fiscal 2023 achievements in each of the priority topics for the above theme of the Sustainability Action Plan, Enhance Operational Framework.

 Sustainability Action Plan (PDF: 763KB)